Vxider/iterm-components/README.md

 ## Installation

-1. Install script to iTerm2 by using `./install.sh`
+1. Install script to iTerm2 by using `./install.sh`.
+Or copy the scripts you want to `~/Library/Application Support/iTerm2/Scripts/AutoLaunch`
 2. Install [Nerd Font](https://www.nerdfonts.com/)
 3. Select **Scripts > system|weather** in the iTerm2 menu bar and select the components you want to be available.
 4. Drag the components where you like.